 Once you have downloaded the UserGuiding Chrome Extension, you're all ready to create your first Hotspot.
 In this article, we'll show you all the possibilities while creating them.

 How to create a Hotspot

 Find the Hotspots under the "Content" section in the left-hand menu.

-Click and go to the hotspots page, then click on create a new Hotspot Group.
+Click on the Hotspots page, then click on create a new Hotspot Group.

-Important: Since hotspots placed on a specific page are held as groups, first you need to create a Hotspot Group, then you can create the singular hotspots.
+Note: Since Hotspots placed on a specific page are held as groups, first you need to create a Hotspot Group, then you can make the singular hotspots.

-Into the opening window, type in your webpage address, where you want to create your first hotspot group.
+Type in your Hotspot group name and the web page address into the opening window where you want to create your first hotspot group.

-In the anticipation of soon you will have multiple Hotspot groups, the best practice is to have a well-thought out naming strategy for easier searching and identification.
+In the anticipation that soon you will have multiple Hotspot groups, the best practice is to have a well-thought-out naming strategy for easier searching and identification.